How to create and launch your first online course or ebook (and make money!)

 But, there’s a few things you have to get right and a few tricks that will help you along the way.
 Here we discuss how to create your online course or ebook easily in a few simple steps.

-How to create a course or ebook that has exceptional value
+How to create a course or ebook that makes money

 There’s 3 main things you need to think about when you’re thinking about creating a paid product that your audience will love.